hashicorp/terraform-provider-azurerm/website/docs/r/oracledatabase_exadata_infrastructure.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Exadata Infrastructure.
+* `id` - The ID of the Cloud Exadata Infrastructure.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Exadata Infrastructure.
+* `create` - (Defaults to 120 minutes) Used when creating the Cloud Exadata Infrastructure.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Exadata Infrastructure.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Cloud Exadata Infrastructure.
-* `update` - (Defaults to 30 minutes) Used when updating the Exadata Infrastructure.
+* `update` - (Defaults to 30 minutes) Used when updating the Cloud Exadata Infrastructure.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Exadata Infrastructure.
+* `delete` - (Defaults to 60 minutes) Used when deleting the Cloud Exadata Infrastructure.

 ## Import

-Exadata Infrastructures can be imported using the `resource id`, e.g.
+Cloud Exadata Infrastructures can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_oracle_exadata_infrastructure.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/resourceGroup/providers/Oracle.Database/cloudExadataInfrastructures/cloudExadataInfrastructures1